 Section Previous Policy Proposed Policy Required Change Impact the covered project at closing; the PHA may convey all program funds to the covered projects.
 In order to cover the cost of administrative activities required to terminate the ACC, once it no longer has units under the ACC and has no plans to develop additional public housing, the PHA may: Designate that a reserve associated with the project be available to fund any public housing closeout costs (such as an operating deficit reserve or a specific PHA closeout reserve).
 Any funds not needed for public housing closeout costs would remain in such reserve or may be transferred to another reserve associated with the project (such as the replacement reserve).
 Thereafter, these funds may be used at the project pursuant to the authorized use of the applicable reserve; or Retain funds under the public housing funds that a PHA does not expend for closeout costs.
-In the case where the PHA will continue to maintain other units in its inventory under a public housing ACC, a contribution of operating funds to the covered project that exceeds the average amount the project that sheld in operating reserves over the past three years will trigger a subsidy layering review.
-Notwithstanding the subsidy layering reserves
+In the case where the PHA will continue to maintain other units in its inventory under a public housing ACC, a contribution of operating funds to the covered project that exceeds the average amount the project has held in operating reserves over the past three years will trigger a subsidy layering review under 24 CFR 4.13.
+Similarly, any contribution of capital funds, including Replacement Housing Factor (RHF) or Demolition Disposition Transitional Funding (DDTF), will trigger a subsidy layering review.
+Notwithstanding the subsidy layering review.

 Section Previous Policy Proposed Policy Required Change Impact used in the financing of its RAD properties may impact the physical and financial health of properties that will remain in its public housing inventory.
 In addition, following execution of the HAP contract, PHAs are authorized to use operating and capital funds to make HAP payments for the remainder of the first calendar year in which the HAP contract is effective.
-Otherwise, a PHA may not contribute public housing program funds to the covered project unless such funding has been identified in the approved financing plan and included in the approved financing the RCC.
-For projects governed by the requirements of Notice PIH 2012-32, REV-2, the following language applies: In the case of a PHA that is converting all of its ACC units, there is no restriction on the amount of public housing funds that may be contributed to the covered project.
+Otherwise, a PHA may not contribute public housing program funds to the covered project unless such funding has been identified in the approved financing plan and included in the approved financing plan and included in the approved "sources and uses" attached to the RCC.
+For projects governed by the requirements of Notice PIH 2012-32, REV- 2, the following language applies: In the case of a PHA that is converting all of its ACC units, there is no restriction on the amount of public housing funds that may be contributed to the covered project at closing; the PHA may convey all program funds to the covered project.
 HUD will recapture any public housing funds that a PHA has not expended once it no longer has units under ACC.
-In the case where the PHA will continue to maintain other units in its inventory under a public housing ACC, a contribution of operating funds to the covered project that exceeds the average amount the project has held in operating reserves over the past three years will trigger a su Change
+In the case where the PHA will continue to maintain other units in its inventory under a public housing ACC, a contribution of operating funds to the covered project that exceeds the average amount the project has held in operating reserves over the past three years will trigger a subsidy layering review under 24 CFR 4.13.
+Similarly, any contribution of capital funds, including Replacement Housing Factor (RHF) or Demolition Disposition Transitional Funding (DDTF), Change